afriestad/blarg/docs/index.md

 Image courtesy: Myrzir (Myrzir#0934 on Discord), [original](https://cdn.discordapp.com/attachments/768122197725806643/768556752077062204/unknown.png)

 This is a countdown, specifically counting down to **Thursday Nov 5 at 11 AM PDT** (18:00 UTC, one hour after reset).
 This seems to be a countdown.
 If you are a CE owner, check back on the page after the countdown ends!
 Chances are this will be the start of the ARG proper, and that we will get instructions for the next step on this page.

+**NOTE: The page doesn't seem to work properly on mobile, nor in Firefox and Safari browsers.
+If you are having trouble with these browsers, try entering the code using another browser**

 ### Emblem Codes
 Most of the puzzles so far have resulted in emblem codes.
 There is also one emblem code that is unique to owners of the CE.